 Current activities focus on supporting community engagement and include:

-Develop organizing committee.
-Acting as a liaison between individuals and larger community organizations, the Cancer Health Disparities Initiative (CHDI) brought together five men to work as the organizing committee for this initiative.
+Advisory Committee.
+Acting as a liaison between individuals and larger community organizations, the Cancer Health Disparities Initiative (CHDI) brought together five men to work as the advisory committee for this initiative.
 The committee has worked as a collective body to support and move forward the prostate health initiative with support from CHDI.
-The committee in partnership with CHDI is implementing a series of cancer education sessions using a tandem teaching approach, with a survivor and Educational and Outreach Associate team teaching on interested community organizations.
-The organizing committee also assists with recruitment for the support group, promoting and advancing education activities within the community and identifying future needs including any research ideas of interest to the community.
+The committee in partnership with CHDI is implementing a series of cancer education sessions using a tandem teaching approach, with a survivor and Educational and Outreach Associate team teaching to interested community organizations.
+The committee also assists with recruitment for the support group, promoting and advancing education activities within the community and identifying future needs including any research ideas of interest to the community.

-Each session is supported by an Education and Outreach Associate and a Urologic surgeon specializing in urologic oncology from UW Health.
+Each session is supported by an Education and Outreach Associate and a Urologic surgeon from UW Health.

 Educate and train interested community members to become "Wellness Ambassadors".
 Utilizing Cancer Clear and Simple as a basis, we will conduct trainings in order to build the community knowledge base regarding cancer and healthy lifestyles.